karthick07/GenericData--scripts/README.md

-The overall goal of the internship was to produce a set of python scripts that provides descriptive statistics, wordclouds, dierent types of data visualizations for any type of a human communication dataset.
+The overall goal of the internship was to produce a set of python scripts that provides descriptive statistics, wordclouds, different types of data visualizations for any type of a human communication dataset.
 The scripts provide an overview of what a dataset is all about along with preprocessing or cleaning of the data, performing a descriptive statistical analysis, visualizing the data based on the numerical and categorical values,